rudderlabs/rudder-sdk-flutter/packages/integrations/rudder_integration_appsflyer_flutter/README.md

 }
 ```

-6. And then initialize the Appsflyer Android SDK  by overriding the `onCreate` method in `MainActivity.java` file located at your app's `android/app/src/main/java/com/your_org/your_app_name/` folder, so that the Appsflyer's Android SDK is initialized even before the Rudderstack's RN SDK and is made available for the RN SDK.
+6. And then initialize the Appsflyer Android SDK  by overriding the `onCreate` method in `MainActivity.java` file located at your app's `android/app/src/main/java/com/your_org/your_app_name/` folder, so that the Appsflyer's Android SDK is initialized even before the Rudderstack's Flutter SDK and is made available for the Flutter SDK.

 ```java